-116. Hypothetical Test 6: Additional Hypothetical Groups: The budget neutrality test for this demonstration includes an allowance for hypothetical populations, which are optional populations that could have been added to the Medicaid program through the state plan, but instead will be covered in the demonstration only.
+- 98. Hypothetical Test 1: Hypothetical Groups.
+The budget neutrality test for this demonstration includes an allowance for hypothetical populations, which are optional populations that could have been added to the Medicaid program through the state plan, but instead will be covered in the demonstration only.
 The expected costs of hypothetical populations are reflected in the "without-waiver" budget neutrality expenditure limit.
 The state must not accrue budget neutrality "savings" from hypothetical populations.
-To accomplish these goals, a separate expenditure cap is established for the hypothetical groups, to be known as Hypothetical Test 6.
+To accomplish these goals, a separate expenditure cap is established for the hypothetical groups, to be known as Hypothetical Test 1. - a.
+The MEGs listed in the table below are for the Supplemental Budget Neutrality Test 1.